StefanNienhuis/homebridge-triggi/README.md

 }
 ```

+* accessory: Must always be Triggi
+* name: The name you want it to show in homekit
+* connecturl: Here you put the connect url that is defined in the e-mail Triggi has send to you.

 ## HTTP Webhooks
 ### What are HTTP Webhooks
 You can also add a sensor in homekit.
 And its checking if something like the weather tommorow is sunny.
 Then it turns on your connector.
 And if you want a sensor in homekit that checks if tommorow is sunny.
 You also need to install the homebridge plugin [HTTP Webhooks](https://www.npmjs.com/package/homebridge-http-webhooks).